Share and Enjoy:

 Richard Edelman’s PRSA 2011 speech is thoughtful and inspiring.

-Six Facets of the Future of PR
+Seven Predictions for the Future of PR

 Six Principles of Public Relations: But First Develop a Spine